jac307/MediaArtTutorials/MEDIAART3I03/P1-InClassWork-III.md

   - A title at the beginning
   - Credits at the end
 - Upload your **final video** at least **two (2) days before the exhibition** in order to be included.
-- Prepare your **final title and project description** and upload them at least **one (1) week before the exhibition** so they can be included in the exhibition design materials.
+- Upload your **final title, project description, and high-quality screenshot** (instructions on the link below) and upload them at least **one (1) week before the exhibition** so they can be included in the exhibition design materials.
 - Carefully read and follow the instructions for the [**Class Exhibition**](P1-Exhibition.md).

 🚨 **Late submissions may result in your work not being included in the exhibition.**